-Specification limits are the targets set for a product or the process by customer or market performance; often, Voice of the Customer is the input for customer specification limits.
+Specification limits are the targets set for a product or the process by customer or market performance; often, the Voice of the Customer is the input for these criteria.
 In other words, it is the intended result of the metric that we measure.

 Upper Specification Limit: The highest limit a customer would accept.

-Example: A customer would wait in line at a drive through 7 minutes before being dissatisfied.
+Example: A customer would wait in line at a drive-through for 7 minutes before being dissatisfied.

 Lower Specification Limit: The lowest limit a customer would accept.